 Figure 2 shows the Doppler-derived storm-relative winds at 2 and 8 km altitude for the NOAA43 missions on 14 and 16 Sept.
 The 2-km RMW is ~30 km on both days.
 The intensification of the storm between the two days is evident, with peak winds increasing from 35 m s-1 on 14 Sept. and expanding to a broader area of > 40 m s-1 winds on 16 Sept.
-Unlike on 12 Sept. (cf. Part I), there is very little displacement in the circulation centers on 14 and 16 Sept, with the centers at 2 and 8 km nearly coincident on both days.
-This is not surprising given that Edouard was steadily intensifying on 14 Sept. in the presence of light to moderate (~ 6 m s-1) shear, and continued to do so until after peak intensity was reached on 16 Sept. (cf. Fig. 2 from Part I).
+A visual inspection of the 8 km flow on 14 Sept. indicates that, unlike on 12 Sept. (cf. Part I), the displacement between the lower and upper levels is greatly reduced.
+However, there is still an indication of a ~3 km displacement at 8 km toward the northeast on this day.
+The 8-km flow on 16 Sept. also indicates a displacement, this time toward the northwest with a magnitude of ~5 km.
+While these values may seem small, they are nonetheless ~10-15% of the RMW, which can be significant in terms of establishing asymmetries in radial flow fields.
+Such a tilt amplitude would likely not prevent intensification, however, and Edouard steadily intensified on 14 Sept. in the presence of light to moderate (~ 6 m s-1) shear, reaching peak intensity by 16 Sept. (cf. Fig. 2 from Part I).

 A plot of reflectivity from the lower fuselage (LF) radar on NOAA43 for both 14 and 16 Sept. is shown in Fig. 3.
 Both days contain a maximum in reflectivity on the southwest side of the eyewall, however, 14 Sept. has a more widespread distribution of reflectivity at other locations around the storm.
-On the contrary, the eastern eyewall is essentially devoid of precipitation on 16 Sept.
-With respect to shear orientation, the location of the maximum LF reflectivity is primarily found to the left of the shear vector both days (see insets in Fig. 3).
+On the contrary, the eastern eyewall is essentially devoid of precipitation on 16 Sept (note that the apparent reflectivity on the north, northeast, and east side of the image in Fig. 3c is sea clutter and is thus spurious).
+With respect to shear orientation, the location of the maximum LF reflectivity is primarily found to the left of the shear vector both days (cf. Fig. 3b,d).
 Most of the high reflectivity is located in the downshear left (DSL) quadrant, but some precipitation is also found upshear left (USL), particularly on 14 Sept.